izzyreal/nml2cue/README.md

 * The desire to convert an nml file to a cue one

 # motivation
 Traktor automatically saves very useful information in `C:\Users\Izmar\Documents\Native Instruments\Traktor 2.11.0\History`.
 Here it keeps playlists of whatever you play in Traktor.
-But Mixcloud and media players usually eat CUE files, whereas Traktors stores its playlists as NML.
+But Mixcloud and media players usually eat CUE files, whereas Traktor stores its playlists as NML.

 # example
 From any directory: